 - Other manufactured items

 Depending on the application, any one of the three adhesive chemistries may be an appropriate choice.
 Upcoming installments of our blog series “Beyond Ordinary Glue” will examine each chemistry’s qualities in-depth.
+Learn about Acrylic Adhesives in Part 2.
 You can also find out more by checking out our adhesive best practices.